renaissance-publishing/renaissance/content/chapters/30-running-games.md

       - Spirits should also be *menacing* and *strange*:

-          - menacing in the sense that they are vastly more powerful than the characters, and might be extremely dangerous—and the characters might be helpless if the spirit decides to turn on them, which it might do for no other reason than it wants to.
+          - menacing in the sense that they are vastly more powerful than the characters, and might be extremely dangerous — and the characters might be helpless if the spirit decides to turn on them, which it might do for no other reason than it wants to.